yegor256/blog/_posts/2014/jun/2014-06-01-aop-aspectj-java-method-logging.md

 [`@Loggable`](http://aspects.jcabi.com/apidocs-0.15.1/com/jcabi/aspects/Loggable.html) &mdash;
 the one I'm using in the script above &mdash; is an annotation of the second type, from [jcabi-aspects](http://aspects.jcabi.com).
-It stays with the bytecode in the `.class` file after compilation.
+It stays with the byte-code in the `.class` file after compilation.

 Again, it is important to understand that even though method `power()` is annotated and compiled, it doesn't